 Innovations in networking, cloud services and mobility are helping to make cloud-based video conferencing technology more attractive to end users and organizations.
 Traditionally, organizations had separate deployments for their audio, video and web conferencing needs - those deployments could be internal hardware, services or a combination of both.
 With new technology and the merging of collaboration mediums, the needs of organizations can now be met with a single solution; simplifying deployment and drastically reducing costs.

 Mobility.
 Mobile device use in the workplace offers benefits, but also presents challenges in terms of security, device management and support.
-But it’s a trend that’s not going away.
-And users depend on cloud services on these devices more than they realize.
+BYOD is a trend that is here to stay, and users depend on cloud services on these devices more than they realize.
 Communications platforms, productivity tools, social media and entertainment are generally cloud-enabled.
 Affordability, mobile innovations and improved wireless networks will help to drive the use of cloud-based video conferencing, both within organizations and outside.